“GFD: Executive Order”

 “No.” I said quietly.
 “No, I don’t.”

 “That is the reality of the situation.
 I suggest you don’t go into this with any delusions of this being an easy win.
 It won’t be.
 And that mentality will only lead you straight to a pine box.
 So make peace with whatever God you believe in and walk into this battle with your strongest instincts twelve steps ahead of you.
-Do that…and you just might survive this.”
+Do that…and you might just survive this.”

-There were three…maybe four…soldiers in our group that heard what I had just explained to them, and I watched their smiles dim as the blood ran out of their faces.
+There were three, maybe four, soldiers in our group that heard what I had just explained to them, and I watched their smiles dim as the blood ran out of their faces.
 They could tell that this wasn’t just me being paranoid.
 I was preparing them for what was coming.

-And what was coming…was horror and blood.
+And what was coming…was horror and bloodshed.

 “C’mon, Jackpot…level with us, huh?
 This is just another fang-boy with an ego trip, right?
-I mean, we heard this ‘Comicality’ guy doesn’t even exist.
+I mean, we hear this ‘Comicality’ guy doesn’t even exist.
 He’s just something that your kind made up in order to have stories to tell around campfires and junk.
 Right?
 He’s like…the vampire ‘boogie man’.
 He’s not real.
 This is some guy in a dark cape who thought he was big shit, and now we’re going in to teach him otherwise.
 Period.”
 Miller said.
 “I mean…am I right?
-I don’t even know why Elder Masato felt the need to go after this guy.
+I don’t even know why Elder Masato felt the need to go after this loser.
 We’ve got four TRUCKS full of guys.
 All of us armed to the teeth.
 Seems a bit extreme.”

 Lowering my head and going back to polishing my shivs, I said, “When we reach our destination…and you’re lost in the darkness, the shadows surrounding you and closing in from every side…you’re going to wish that we had brought more.
 A lot more.”
 Humans.
 They simply don’t understand.

 “So…you’re saying he’s real?
 This guy is the real deal?”
 Miller asked teasingly.
 “Woooo doggie!
 You hear that, boys?
 If that’s the case, then I want to bag this fucker myself!
 Masato’s gonna pay me a BIG bonus this time!
 It’ll be like catching Bigfoot or the Loch Ness Monster!”
 I watched them grin and give each other high fives over the joke, but as we neared our destination…a feeling of guilt had already begun to take hold of me.
 Comicality won’t allow himself to be taken.
 Not yet.
+Not by the likes of them.

 As we were informed to prepare for our departure, I told them, “When we arrive…he’ll be waiting.
 Any ideas about the ‘element of surprise’?
 Toss them right out of your head.
 He will be ready for us.”
 Then I stood up and said, “Let me tell you all…before you run into this building expecting to find some mixed up vampire pretending to be something greater than what he is…I want to remind you that the two teams before you have failed.
 Many have had to pay with their lives.
 Don’t trust your eyes in the darkness.
 Don’t expect your safeguard marks to protect you.
 Don’t expect your human skills or reflexes to be enough to defend you against an attack.
 They won’t be.”
 I took the semi-automatic from the soldier sitting beside me.
 “And THIS???
 This is not your friend.
 Not tonight.
 It’s a toy.
-In your world, this might intimidate a target.
+In your world, this might intimidate a target and send them running for cover.
 In darkness, all this weapon is really good for is making a lot of noise.
 So, I repeat…this is NOT your friend!
 Don’t think that you can put any real faith in your artillery to save you.
-It won’t.
 At best…you’ll wound him enough to slow him down.
 That’s your job.
-You saturate him with as many physical wounds as you can…and then you stand aside to let one of US handle it.
+You keep him busy. saturate him with as many physical wounds as you can…and then you stand aside to let one of US handle it.
 If you think you’re going to nab a kill shot on your own…let me assure you…you will NOT.”

 Miller sneered, “You know…maybe you vamps get off on your own hype and stay up nights, afraid of your own fairy tales…but this guy is just gonna turn out to be your average, run of the mill, bloodsucker.
 Just like all the others.
 We’re not buying the legend, buddy boy.
 Not at all.
 So if you’re trying to spook us, just stop.
 It ain’t workin’…”